unromanticman/SuperWebClient/README.md

 # SuperWebClient
 A Python WebClient.
 It can request POST or GET method and <b>keep cookie exist</b>.
+If you want to request some url and need to login auth,you will use it.

 ## Support
 python 2.7